-After submission, proposals will be processed on a rolling basis during a desk review.
+After submission deadline, all proposals will undergo a desk review.
 Each proposal will first of all be checked against environmental and social compliance.

 The environmental review will examine the nature and type of the proposed project activity against the exclusion list provided in Attachment II of the ESMF and perform an environmental classification of the proposed activities according to the ESMF and World Bank OP 4.01 Environmental Assessment.